cindybhuynh/cindybhuynh.github.io/_posts/2025-09-04-Amazon-Elastic-Compute-Cloud.md

 Compute optimized EC2 instances have more compute power.
 They are ideal for CPU-bound applications that require high-performance processors.

 ## More Resources
-Below are some more resources to learn about Amazon EC2:
+Below are some more resources to learn about Amazon EC2 and spot instances:

 [AWS - Amazon EC2](https://aws.amazon.com/ec2/)